Arthur William Savage: Savage Arms

+James Paris Lee patented a detachable box magazine,(U.S. patent #221,328) November 4, 1879.
 The modern removable box magazine often seen on military rifles was invented in 1908 by Savage, as an improvement to the Model 99.
 It did not come into wide use until his patent expired in 1942 with the obvious exception of the family of rifles designed by James Paris Lee and adopted by the USN and the British Empire; first as the Lee–Metford and later as the Lee–Enfield rifles.
 The box magazine has many attractive features that ensured its eventual dominance: shoulders to retain cartridges when it is removed from the rifle, operates reliably with cartridges of different lengths and is insertable and removable at any time with any number of cartridges.
 This allows the operator to reload the gun infrequently, carry magazines rather than loose cartridges, and to easily change the types of cartridges.
 It is assembled from inexpensive stamped sheet metal.
 When empty the follower stops the bolt from engaging the chamber, informing the operator of the gun's emptiness before any attempt to fire.

 Savage collaborated on the invention of the Savage-Halpine torpedo, which was eventually adopted by the Brazilian navy.
 Although U.S. sea trials were successful, it was not adopted in the U.S., due to political considerations.
 Savage moved to Duarte, California to pursue other business ventures and in 1905, Savage sold his remaining interest in the Savage Arms company.